gaonkarr/voting-app/README.md

 #### Deploying the application with other services and platforms

-The application comes with its `requirements.txt` file and SAM `template.yaml`.
-It also provides`prepare.sh` that can help you set the variables, create the DynamoDB table and add some sample votes.
+- The application comes with its `requirements.txt` file for all the dependencies.

+- It also provides`prepare.sh` that can help you set the variables, create the DynamoDB table and add some sample votes.

+- A SAM `template.yaml` is also provided alongwith a `samconfig.toml`.
 To deploy this application, run `sam build` and `sam deploy --guided`.
 Note the URL in output to access the application.

+- If you hit the `/` path of the service a summary of the various APIs available is provided.
+This path only serves static content and does not test DynamoDB connectivity.

 #### Licensing